 Smaller, shorter-term projects

-In addition to our Diagnostic Excellence Initiative and work in serious illness care, we have other projects aimed at improving the experience and outcomes of patient care.
-This work includes medication safety, support for investigators conducting research in patient-family engagement, as well as other select projects in patient safety.
+In addition to our Diagnostic Excellence Initiative , we support other projects aimed at improving the experience and outcomes of patient care.
+This has included medication safety, support for investigators conducting research in patient-family engagement and other select projects in patient safety.